blackberry/WebWorks-Community-APIs/BB10-Cordova/gseCrypto/README.md

 ## How To Install The Plugin

-This API can be installed from source or from the [Cordova Plugin Registry](http://plugins.cordova.io/).
-Installation from the registry is done through the following:
+This API can be installed from source or from NPM.
+Installation from NPM is done through the following:

-    cordova plugin add com.blackberry.community.gsecrypto
+    cordova plugin add cordova-plugin-bb-crypto

-or,

-    webworks plugin add com.blackberry.community.gsecrypto

-Installation from source is the same but instead of the id ("com.blackberry.community.gsecrypto"), use the file system path to the source plugin folder.
+Installation from source is the same but instead of the id ("cordova-plugin-bb-crypto"), use the file system path to the source plugin folder.

 ## Data